Why Non-myopic Bayesian Optimization is Promising and How Far Should We Look-ahead? A Study via Rollout: Case Study

 \subsection{Algorithm}

-We utilize the non-greedy acquisition function defined in Sec. \ref{sec:DP}.
+We utilize the non-greedy acquisition function $Q_k$ defined in Sec. \ref{sec:DP}.
 This acquisition function considers far horizon planning and is given by the DP formulation.
-Specifically, we have $Q_k(\bm{x};\bm{\mathcal{D}}_k)=\mathbb{E}\big[r_k(\bm{D}_k,\bm{x}_{k+1})+\alpha R_{k+1}(\bm{D}_{k+1}) \big]$.
+Specifically, the original acquisition function can be defined as $Q_k(\bm{x};\bm{\mathcal{D}}_k)=\mathbb{E}\big[r_k(\bm{D}_k,\bm{x}_{k+1})+\alpha R_{k+1}(\bm{D}_{k+1}) \big]$.
 This is solved by the rollout with KG as the base heuristic.
 We denote our algorithm as DP-singleBO.
 The general procedure for DP-singleBO is listed in Algorithm \ref{algo:1}.
-We also extend this algorithm to the multi-information sources scenario and denote it as DP-misoBO (see Appendix).
+We also extend this algorithm to the multi-information source scenario and denote it as DP-misoBO (see Appendix).